-The Housing Development Finance Corporation Limited (HDFC) was amongst the first to receive an 'in principle' approval from the Reserve Bank of India (RBI) to set up a bank in the private sector, as part of RBI's liberalisation of the Indian Banking Industry in 1994.
-The bank was incorporated in August 1994 in the name of 'HDFC Bank Limited', with its registered office in Mumbai, India.
-HDFC Bank is promoted by HDFC Ltd. which has 19.17% stake as on September 30, 2021.
-Currently, HDFC Bank Ltd. (HBL) is the largest private sector bank in India.
-As on March 31, 2021, the bank's total balance sheet size stood at Rs.17,41,933 crore.
-HBL continues to be identified as Domestic Systemically Important Banks (D-SIBs) as per RBI.
+The Housing Development Finance Corporation Limited (HDFC) was among the first to receive an 'in principle' approval from the Reserve Bank of India (RBI) to set up a bank in the private sector, as part of the RBI's liberalisation of the Indian banking industry in 1994.
+The bank was incorporated in August 1994 in the name of 'HDFC Bank Limited' (HBL), with its registered office in Mumbai, India.
+HBL is promoted by HDFC Limited, which has 19.15% stake as on December 31, 2021.
+At present, HBL is the largest private sector bank in India.
+As on December 31, 2021, the bank's total balance sheet size stood at Rs.19,38,286 crore.
+HBL continues to be identified as a Domestic Systemically Important Bank (D-SIB) as per the RBI.